satgobi-g/Satgobi-g.io/README.md

+Please visit the link to view the visualization https://satgobi-g.github.io/Satgobi-g.io/Index.html

 # Creating 3d Data Visualization- D3 Scatter Plot by using A-Frame

 ### Introduction

 An all-purpose data visualization component for the [AFrame](https://aframe.io/) WebVR Framework.

 ### Integrating D3 Visualization
 You must also include a link the [D3](https://d3js.org/) JavaScript data visualization framework.